aryan1410/little_go/README.md

 Win rate as Black: 90%
 Win rate as White: 100%

-## 🧪 Training Tips for Q-Learning Player
+## 🧪 Training Tips for Reinforcement Learning Player
-Long-term training of the Q-learning agent, with initial and majority exploration, results in significantly improved performance due to experience accumulation.
+Long-term training of the Reinforcement learning agent, with initial and majority exploration, results in significantly improved performance due to experience accumulation.